Easy read is not just for people with learning disabilities. It's also useful for anyone who wants to find important information quickly.

 Money, benefits and advice

-- Paying for adult social care and about the changes in the new Care Act
+- Paying for adult social care and about the changes in the Care Act (GOV.UK)

 - About PIP, what it is and how to claim it (Department for Work and Pensions)